Darlington02/protostar/website/docs/tutorials/07-testing/02-cheatcodes/skip.md

 ```python
 def skip(reason: Optional[str] = None) -> None:
 ```
 Skip a test.
+You can use this cheatcode to prepare tests for functionality that isn't completed yet.

 :::warning
-This cheatcode is only available in test's setup.
+This cheatcode is only available in [test case's setup](../README.md#setup-hooks).
 :::

 ```cairo